spicybung/VC2SAMP/README.md

 # Vice-City-for-SA-MP
-This is a conversion of Vice City from GTA United 1.2 for SA-MP 0.3DL
+This is a conversion of Vice City to SA-MP 0.3dl, as well as OMP.

 ## Download Models
 Check the release page for the latest models